-The CE/ENVE Department has extensive laboratory facilities to support our hands-on approach to engineering education.
-The laboratories are used for both instruction and student projects, which include independent studies and thesis research.
+We have extensive laboratory facilities to support our hands-on approach to engineering education.
+The labs are used for both instruction and student projects, which include independent studies and thesis research.

 Facilities: CE 482, 582, 583